mrplayzorro/CAHub/README.md

 Note that this script has 2 features and cant be deactivated, since it's a work in progress.

 Help is always accepted.

+Silent aim is not working.
+Also expect lag.
+Trying to fix ASAP.